 Ups & Downs in Life Course

-By the time they complete the Communication and Perception Course, most people have overcome their cravings and have a much brighter outlook and better perceptions.
+By the time a student completes the Objectives Course, they have overcome their cravings and have a much brighter outlook and better perceptions.
 It is now time for them to come to grips with the causes and effects of their time spent addicted.
 These steps are essential to their being able to stop focusing on their guilt and the past and start being able to create a sober future.

 On the Ups & Downs in Life Course, a student on the Narconon program will learn at last how to identify those people who make dangerous associates and which ones can make good, safe associates and colleagues.